-I am buying my first flat in Burghfield Common with a mortgage from Aldermore.
-The builders refused to move on the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The property agent suggested that I not inform my solicitor about this side-deal as it will impact my loan with Aldermore.
+I am buying my first flat in Burghfield Common with the aid of help to buy.
+The sellers refused to reduce the amount so I negotiated 6k of extras instead.
+The estate agent suggested that I not inform my conveyancer about the deal as it would impact my loan with Bank of Ireland.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.